draveness/DKNightVersion/README.md

 #ffffff  #343434 BG
 ```

-And change `file` value
+Also, do not forget to change the `file` property of the colour table.

 ```objectivec
 [DKColorTable sharedColorTable].file = @"color.txt"
 ```

-This will reload color setting from `color.txt` file.
+The code above would reload colour setting from `color.txt` file.

 ### Create temporary DKColorPicker